RandyGaul/cute_framework/docs/topics/data_structures.md

 All keys for [`htbl`](https://randygaul.github.io/cute_framework/#/hash/htbl) are typecasted to a `uint64_t`.
 You can use pointers, integers, chars, etc. as keys.
 Arbitrary values can be passed to the table, including return results from function calls or hard-coded literals (like `10` or `"Strings!"`).

-!> **Important Note** Since the table itself grows dynamically, values _may not_ store pointers to themselves or other values.
-All values are stored as POD (plain-old data), and will be `memcpy`'d or `realloc`'d around as necessary.

 ### Strings as Keys

 Since the [`htbl`](https://randygaul.github.io/cute_framework/#/hash/htbl) typecasts all keys to `uint64_t` internally we cannot use strings as keys, right?
 Good question!
 Actually there's a _highly recommended_ technique to deal with strings as keys.
 The [Strings](https://randygaul.github.io/cute_framework/#/topics/strings) page has all the string related details.
 We can make use of the _string interning_ functions to create stable, unique string references.
 Here is the list of intern functions: